 If you retire outside of the UK

-However, there may be different restrictions and taxes applied if you decide to move somewhere other than the UK for your retirement.
+There may be different restrictions and taxes if you move somewhere other than the UK for your retirement.

-Tax rates will depend on bilateral agreements between the UK and the intended country of residence, which in some cases can result in having to pay tax both countries.
+Tax rates depend on bilateral agreements between the UK and other countries.
+In some cases, this results in paying tax in both countries.

-You have two options with regards to your combined pension pot in this case: You can leave your pension pot in the UK and withdraw it from abroad, or you can move your combined pensions abroad or a combination of both.
+You have two options with regards to your combined pension pot in this case.
+On the one hand, you can leave your pension pot in the UK and withdraw it from abroad.
+Alternatively, you can move your combined pensions abroad or a combination of both.
 It’s important to seek advice, however, as the tax implication could reduce your pension entitlement.

-For residents of EU and EEA member states, it is possible to combine state pensions from other member countries to enable you to qualify for a state pension in each country where you meet the criteria.
+For residents of EU and EEA member states, you can combine state pensions from other member countries.
+This enables you to qualify for a state pension in each country where you meet the criteria.

-To do this, you need to apply to the pension office in the last country you worked in, where they will exchange information with other relevant EU members to calculate your pension allowance for each country.
+To do this, you must apply to the pension office in the last country you worked in, where they will exchange information with other relevant EU members to calculate your pension allowance for each country.
 See an explanation of how this works.

 However, it is not known whether, or how, the terms of this will change after the UK leaves the EU.

-There are similar agreements between the UK and Barbados, Bermuda, Canada, Chile, Israel, Jamaica, Jersey and Guernsey, Mauritius, New Zealand, the Philippines and the United States.
+There are similar agreements between the UK and Barbados, Bermuda, Canada, Chile, Guernsey, Israel, Jamaica, Jersey, Mauritius, New Zealand, the Philippines, and the United States.

-This means that citizens from these countries residing in the UK can also draw state pensions from both countries, although it will be calculated pro-rata (based only on the years you worked in each country, hence typically a lower rate).
+This means that citizens from these countries residing in the UK can also draw state pensions from both countries.
+However, it is calculated pro-rata based only on the years you worked in each country (hence, typically a lower rate).

-Your final UK pension rate depends on your National Insurance record, so you might receive less than this if you haven’t made 35 years’ worth of contributions.
+Your final UK pension rate depends on your National Insurance record.
+You might receive less than this if you haven’t made 35 years’ worth of contributions.

 Your total pension contributions are calculated against a number of factors to create your pension rate.
 Low-income earners, or those on National Insurance Credits, have their National Insurance paid by the government to ensure there are no gaps in their National Insurance records.

-The new UK pension operates under a triple lock system, meaning that each year it will be increased by whichever is higher:
+The new UK pension operates under a triple-lock system.
+This means that, each year, it increases by whichever is higher:

 - earnings – based on the average percentage growth in wages